What is West Nile virus (WNV)?

 Who gets WNV infections?

-Anyone can become infected with WNV and suffer a severe illness, but persons older than 50 years of age are far more susceptible to illness and account for most of the serious illness cases.
+Anyone can become infected with WNV, but not everyone has the same symptoms.
+People 55 years of age and older and people with certain medical conditions (cancer, diabetes, hypertension, kidney disease, and people who have received organ transplants) are far more susceptible to illness and account for most of the serious illness cases.

 What are the symptoms of WNV infection?